jiajeng/conn_pipline/README.md

 create conn project and select run to which steps, save the progress in conn project path .xlsx file.
 > [!Note]
 > not support change the setup data, like covariate or add subject, in exist conn project.
+> for condition data analysis is not stable, need to check the progress.

 ## HOW to use
 - open main.m file